zhom/banderole/README.md

 Banderole bundles your Node.js app, all dependencies, and a portable Node binary into a single executable.
 On first launch, it unpacks to a cache directory for fast subsequent executions.

-Unlike [Node.js SEA](https://nodejs.org/api/single-executable-applications.html) or [pkg](https://github.com/yao-pkg/pkg), banderole handles complex projects with dynamic imports and non-JavaScript files without requiring patches, but since it includes all dependencies by default, it has significantly large filesize.
+Unlike [Node.js SEA](https://nodejs.org/api/single-executable-applications.html) or [pkg](https://github.com/yao-pkg/pkg), banderole handles complex projects with dynamic imports and non-JavaScript files without requiring patches, but since it includes all dependencies by default, it has significantly larger filesize.

 ## Installation